Random121/janban/README.md

 - filter cards within all columns based on keywords or type
 - remove a card from a column
 - view basic statistics about the kanban board like the number of cards and story points

+### Phase 2

+As a user, I want to be able to...

+- have the option to save all the kanban boards I have created to file when quitting the application
+- have the option to load all the kanban boards I have previously saved when starting the application